Diocesan Seminarians

 Since their marriage, Cole and Sarah have been active members of St. Nicholas Orthodox Church in Mentor, OH.
 During their time there, Sarah served as Choir Director while Cole has served on parish council in various capacities.

 Cole worked for over decade in the software and insurance fields all the while feeling a call toward greater service to Christ’s Holy Church.
-Finally, that call pulled him to St. Tikhon’s Seminary starting Fall 2023.
+Finally, that call pulled him to St. Tikhon’s Seminary in Fall of 2023.
 Cole and Sarah have 3 boys: Simon, Michael, and Nikolai.

 Cuthbert Schreder